siliconsniffer/docs.luanti.org/content/for-players/migrate-portable-data.md

 # Migrating your data from portable builds on Windows

-Starting in December 2025 Luanti switched its distribution format from portable builds (`ZIP` archive) to a self-extracting launcher.
+Starting in December 2025 Luanti switched its distribution format from portable builds (`ZIP` archive) to a self-extracting installer.

 This guide will explain how you can copy your data (games, worlds, mods, ...) from a previous portable folder to the to the new location.

 #### 1. Run the new Luanti version

-First you need to start the downloaded `luanti-5.XX.0-win64.exe` file at least once.
+First you need to start the downloaded `luanti-5.XX.0.exe` file at least once.

 Navigate directly to the "About" tab and click on the "Open user data directory"
 button: